Skip to main content

 I. Introduction

-The purpose of copyright, as articulated in the in the United States Constitution, is to promote the Progress of Science and useful Arts.
-As Smith College realizes its mission to educate its students, and to conduct research in the arts and sciences or engage in the performing and creative arts, the Smith College community has a special responsibility towards the use of copyrighted works.
-As creators of copyrighted works, we appreciate the incentive that copyright holds for the dissemination and preservation of our creative efforts in order to advance and expand general knowledge.
+The purpose of copyright, as articulated in the United States Constitution, is to “promote the Progress of Science and useful Arts.“ As creators of copyrighted works, we appreciate the incentive that copyright holds for the dissemination and preservation of our creative efforts in order to advance and expand general knowledge.
 As users of copyrighted works, we honor both the opportunities for and limitations to using the intellectual property of others.
 We also act as significant role models for our students for the responsible use of copyrighted work in teaching, learning, research and scholarship.
-We are acutely aware of the importance of striking an appropriate balance, as US law does, between the rights of intellectual property owners to govern the dissemination and use of their works and our need to use information quickly and efficiently in our teaching, learning and scholarship.
+We strive to strike an appropriate balance between the rights of intellectual property owners to govern the dissemination and use of their works and our need to use information quickly and efficiently in our teaching, learning and scholarship.

 Smith College will take appropriate measures to ensure that its students, faculty and staff are aware of copyright laws, regulations and agreements and can act responsibly as they use information that is owned by others in the course of teaching, learning, research or administration of the College.
 All members of the Smith College community are required to comply with copyright laws.
 Federal copyright laws provide valuable protection to the authors of original works, and Smith College expects all members of the Smith community to respect those rights.
 Copyright laws also permit users of copyrighted works to make fair use of copyrighted materials under some limited circumstances.
-Smith College is committed to full support of the fair use of copyrighted works by the Smith College community under the provisions of applicable laws.
-The Smith College community are expected to have knowledge of, and make reasonable application of, the four factors of fair use (see below).
-Failure to comply with copyright laws and to act in good faith in the fair use of copyrighted material will result in a Smith College community member assuming liability for his or her actions and may result in disciplinary action.
+Smith College is committed to support the utilization and defense of exceptions afforded by copyright law and in particular fair use.
+The Smith College community is expected to have knowledge of, and make reasonable application of, the four factors of fair use (see below).

 Principle 2: Responsible decision making means that Smith College community members must make demonstrable good faith efforts to understand the fundamentals of copyright law and the reasonable application of fair use.
 When Smith College community members plan to use a copyrighted work in their teaching or research, they must examine the specifics of their use within the context of the law in order to determine whether they should seek permission for the use or depend instead upon the fair use exemption.